davioc/davioc/README.md

-- 👋 Hello, I’m @davioc
+- 👋 Hello, I’m David O
 - 🌱 I’m currently learning Java, SQL and C++.
 - 📎 Attached in this hub are some Java school projects along with source code to demo coding principles I've learned such as encapsulation, inheritance, and polymorphism.